turran/ender/README.md

 How?
 ====
-Ender uses an intermediary XML format to describe your library, lodas it and registers every definition of your library.
+Ender uses an intermediary XML format to describe your library, loads it and registers every definition of your library.
 For example, for a C library defined like this:

 ```c